What is UDS Reporting in Healthcare? Everything You Need to Know

 Submission of UDS reports is mandatory for:

-- Tribal and Urban Indian Health Centers: Facilities offering healthcare services to Native American and Alaska Native populations.
+• Tribal and Urban Indian Health Centres serve Native American and Alaska Native populations.

 Key Components of UDS Reporting

-UDS reporting encompasses several critical components that collectively provide a comprehensive overview of a health center’s operations and patient care outcomes:
+UDS reporting includes some essential elements that work together to give a thorough picture of a health center’s operations and patient care results:

 1. Patient Demographics